christopheraue/m-ruby-concurrently/guides/Performance.md

 evaluations per second.
 What to expect exactly is narrowed down in the following benchmarks.

-The measurements are executed with Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz running Linux 4.10.
-Garbage collection is disabled.
+The measurements were executed with Ruby 2.4.1 on an Intel i7-5820K 3.3 GHz running Linux 4.10.
+Garbage collection was disabled.

 ## Calling a (Concurrent) Proc